Preserve old stone walls

 Description of the action

-Preserve the old stone fences.
-When restoring stone fences, it is advisable to source stones nearby.
-Maintenance and restoration of rock gardens should be undertaken in spring or summer, outside the winter hibernation periods.
-When restoring, stones should be placed as flat as possible in relation to the ground, with the centre of gravity towards the centre of the garden.
-Shift each row of stones slightly closer to the central axis of the garden so that the garden gradually narrows as it grows in height.
-Avoid overlapping the spaces between the stones.
+Preserve old stone walls.
+When restoring stone walls, it is recommended to source stones locally.
+Maintenance and restoration should be carried out in spring or summer, outside of hibernation periods.
+When restoring, place stones as flat as possible relative to the ground and orient their center of gravity toward the middle of the wall.
+Shift each row of stones slightly toward the center axis so that the wall gradually narrows as it rises.
+Avoid covering gaps between stones.

 Why?

-Old stone meadows act as connecting corridors in the agricultural landscape, providing habitats and habitats for many species.
-When mosses start to grow between the stones, they form a shallow, nutrient-rich soil that can provide a growing medium for flowers.
-The southern sides of the rock gardens provide a warm, sunny spot for warmth-loving insects and reptiles.
-The hollows provide habitat for reptiles and amphibians.
+Old stone walls serve as corridors in agricultural landscapes, providing habitats and growing conditions for many species.
+When mosses start growing between stones, they create a shallow and nutrient-poor substrate that can support flowers.
+The south-facing sides of stone walls provide warm and sunny spots for heat-loving insects and reptiles.
+Cavities offer habitats for reptiles and amphibians.